Kenosha Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 To apply during the opening period, applicants were required to complete the online application.

-1,500 applicants were placed on the waiting list by random lottery, by order of preferences.
+1,500 applicants were placed on the waiting list by random lottery, weighed by order of preferences.

-As of the most recent VMS report, Kenosha Housing Authority manages 1,079 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Kenosha Housing Authority manages 1,079 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 8% having issued approximately 129 vouchers in the past year.
 The average voucher holder has received housing benefits for 8 years and 7 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 57 months on the waiting list1.